 During Robert’s reign, parliament became more representative of the full community of the realm.
 Bruce summoned a small number of burgesses from each royal burgh to attend sessions in 1312 and 1326, after which it became normal practice.

-Keep an eye out later in the week for another blog post detailing our sites that feature as filming locations in Outlaw King.
-A Netflix original, the film follows Robert the Bruce’s battle to regain control after being made an outlaw by the King of England for taking the Scottish Crown.
+Not sure what we’re on about?
+This Netflix original film follows Robert the Bruce’s battle to regain control after being made an outlaw by the King of England for taking the Scottish Crown.